 Also Featured In: Birds that Live in Tamil Nadu, Birds of Andhra Pradesh

-Males and females have different appearances, with the male having a black head and white underparts and the female being brownish-gray with a white belly.
+Males feature a striking black head and white underparts, while females appear brownish-gray with a white belly.

 Phylum | Chordata |